Counseling Degrees & Licenses in Oklahoma

 Mid-America Christian University

-Mid-America Christian University is a private liberal arts college that was initially founded as the South Texas Bible Institute in 1953 in Houston, Texas.
+Mid-America Christian University is a private liberal arts college initially founded as the South Texas Bible Institute in 1953 in Houston, Texas.
 The school’s master of science in counseling is pre-approved by the Oklahoma State Board of Behavioral Health.
-Classes for the MS in counseling degree are available 100 percent online or in-person weekly at MACU’s campus in south Oklahoma City.
+The MS in counseling degree classes are available 100 percent online or in-person weekly at MACU’s campus in south Oklahoma City.

 All classes are scientifically based while also integrating faith-based principles.
 The degree program includes a practicum and internship at the end.
-The practicum will total a minimum of 100 hours over a minimum of a ten-week period.
-The internship will total a minimum of 600 hours of service.
+The practicum will total a minimum of 100 hours over a minimum of ten weeks, and the internship will total a minimum of 600 hours of service.

 • Location: Oklahoma City, Oklahoma